madejean/React-Product-App/README.md

 build using create-react-app

 ## Description
-Displays a list of Products with search filters and add/delete to the list
+Displays a list of Products with search filters and add/delete to the list of products functionalities

 install modules:  **npm install**